Background pattern

 • gastrointestinal bleeding;

-- low sodium levels in the blood that produce weakness, muscle contractions, fatigue, confusion, or loss of consciousness.
-This low sodium level may be attributed in some cases to an overproduction of a hormone that causes fluid retention (Syndrome of Inappropriate Antidiuretic Hormone Secretion - SIADH).
+• low sodium levels in the blood that can cause weakness, muscle contractions, fatigue, confusion, or loss of consciousness.
+This low sodium level can be attributed in some cases to an overproduction of a hormone that causes fluid retention (Syndrome of Inappropriate Antidiuretic Hormone Secretion - SIADH).

 Reporting of side effects:

-Store in refrigerator (between 2°C and 8 °C).
+Store in a refrigerator (between 2°C and 8°C).
 Keep the blister pack perfectly closed.

-Do not use this medication after the expiration date that appears on the box and on the blister pack, after CAD.
+Do not use this medicine after the expiry date that appears on the carton and on the blister pack, after EXP.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and unused medications at your pharmacy's SIGRE collection point.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicines in the SIGRE collection point at your pharmacy.
+If you have any doubts, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

-The active ingredient is vinorelbine.
+The active substance is vinorelbine.
 Each soft capsule contains 20 mg of vinorelbine (equivalent to 27.7 mg of vinorelbine tartrate).

-The edible ink contains: carminic acid (E-120), sodium hydroxide, aluminum chloride hexahydrate, hypromellose, propylene glycol (E1520).
+The edible printing ink contains: carmine (E-120), sodium hydroxide, aluminum chloride hexahydrate, hypromellose, propylene glycol (E1520).

-Soft capsule, light brown in color, with the imprint N20.
+Soft capsule, light brown in color, and printed with N20.

-Each container contains a blister pack with 1 soft capsule.
+Each pack contains a blister pack with 1 soft capsule.

 PIERRE FABRE IBÉRICA, S.A.